 If we had to sum up our love for Brugge in one word—chocolate.
 But isn't that true for all of Belgium?
 And let's not forget about the swans that swim down the canals, the shops full of handmade lace, and the cluster of very fascinating museums that you can spend hours browsing through.
 This town is the epitome of European charm!

-Want to spend a semester volunteering in Europe?
-What's stopping you?
+Want to spend a semester volunteering and save even more money?

 As a volunteer with International Language Programs, you know you'll have a lot of vacation time to travel around to a ton of your dream destinations, right?Well Belgium is one of our favorite countries, and not just because it is guaranteed to fulfill every chocolate craving you've ever had.
 Brussels, the capital, is a great place to spend a weekend (here's our Brussels guide), but it's a pretty busy, touristy city.
 So if you have an extra day, Brugge is the ideal day trip!